-Eastern lowa Community Colleges believe in equal educational opportunities for all qualified individuals, regardless of race, color, creed, sex, marital status, religion, ancestry, national origin, sexual orientation, age, handicap or disability in the educational programs and activities it operates.
-The colleges reserve the right to deny admission, re-admission or re-enrollment to anyone who may pose a risk to the best interests of the college community.
+Eastern Iowa Community Colleges believe in equal educational opportunities for all qualified individuals, regardless of race, color, creed, sex, marital status, religion, ancestry, national origin, sexual orientation, age, handicap or disability in the educational programs and activities it operates.

 Clinton, Muscatine and Scott Community Colleges have an open admission policy, which means that anyone 16 years of age may apply, even without a high school diploma.
 Admission to the college does not automatically guarantee admission to all programs of study; you will need to meet the specific requirements for your chosen program.
-The colleges reserve the right to guide our placement in programs and courses based on assessment interviews and past academic experience.
+The colleges reserve the right to deny admission, re-admission or re-enrollment to anyone who may pose a risk to the best interests of the college community.
+The colleges reserve the right to guide your placement in programs and courses based on assessment interviews and past academic experience.

-All new students must complete a orientation session prior to registration.
+All new students must complete an orientation session prior to registration.

-You may take up to six credit hours without providing transcripts from high school or other colleges you have attended, submitting ACT scores or taking the COMPASS Assessment.
+You may take up to six credit hours without providing transcripts from high school or other colleges you have attended, submitting ACT scores or taking entering assessments.
 But to be officially admitted to a degree or certificate program, you must meet the total admission requirements of the college and the program.